 On day two, I teemed up with the same birders from the previous day and we drove as a convoy back up to the Detour Gold Mine.
 We added a few new sightings as the day wore on - Red-breasted Nuthatch, Black-backed Woodpecker, and Boreal Chickadee included.
 But without a doubt, my favourite bird species of the day was Northern Hawk Owl.
 They were surprisingly absent during the first day, perhaps due to the strong winds.
 But the calm weather this day may have enticed some to perch more prominently near the roadside.

 Northern Hawk Owls are incredible birds and it was enjoyable to watch three individuals at different locations.
-There is something special about watching them here in the north, in locations where they may even stick around to breed this summer.
+It is special to encounter them here in the north, in locations where they may even stick around to breed this summer.
 This is their domain.

 A random roadside stop was fortuitous as we noticed a couple of Canada Jays, eager for handouts.
 Perhaps these ones are used to workers from the mine stopping here, or maybe they are just naturally curious and bold.
 Fortunately, some peanuts were in our possession.
 The jays eagerly took them from our hands and stashed them somewhere unseen in the forest.
 Canada Jays can survive the winter in the boreal forest, in part by stashing food in hundreds of locations throughout the rest of the year.